Home » Crafts » This Creative Transformation of A Thrift Store Wreath Is Amazing

 I cannot remember where I bought the hydrangea bush, but it was probably from Hobby Lobby or Michaels.
 With the addition of the new flowers and the $4 wreath price, my gorgeous wreath still rings in under $20, for sure.

-how to add flowers to a thrift store wreath to make it pretty
+how to upcycle a thrift store wreath by adding new flowers

 Have you looked at wreath prices lately?
 A $20 wreath is a deal, and I would put my wreath up against any store-bought wreath any day.